-Pharmacies must report any alleged error in payment to Prime within 14 days, or based on the Pharmacy's contractual agreement, of the date of the remittance advice for each submitted claim.
+Pharmacies must report any alleged error in payment to Prime within 14 days, or based on the Pharmacy Participation Agreement or any other Pharmacy contractual agreement between Prime and the Pharmacy, of the date of the remittance advice for each submitted claim.
 Failure to report alleged errors in payment constitutes a waiver for any claims adjustment or correction.

-In cases where a claim has been previously paid by Prime and the Pharmacy reverses the claim, the Pharmacy is responsible for any outstanding balance of a prior payment on the claim later reversed.
+In cases where a claim has been previously paid by Prime, and the Pharmacy reverses the claim, the Pharmacy is responsible for any outstanding balance of a prior payment on the claim later reversed.
 Payments for a paid claim will be paid first to any outstanding balance owed, consistent with applicable law.